davidjbuchanan/MS4-LiveStrong/README.md

 - At the moment only staff and superusers can author a post; and they must be authenticated to do so.
 Similarly users are unable to *comment* on a post unless they have performed registration and authentication.
 The reason for this is to protect the content of the comments section i.e. to avoid spam.
 A more sophisticated method could involve making the blog totally open to guest users and making the comments section reviewable prior to publication of the comment.
 Thus the blog posts would be a 'draw' for new customers whilst the content protected.

 Automated testing
 - The automated testing of all views and all models would compliment the manual and automated testing performed to date.

+Code refactoring
+- Much of the mouseEnter/ mouseLeave JQuery is repeated throughout the apps.
+This should be rolled into a central static file.

 ##### back to [top](#table-of-contents)